-Azlo is a newer entrant into the online business banking arena.
-The bank gives users an online banking option that’s rife with perks otherwise reserved for high-tier account holders.
+One of the most internet-friendly business banking options, Azlo allows you to open an account online and has essentially no fees.
 With Azlo Business Checking, you’ll get mobile check deposits, free ATM withdrawals, and—best of all—unlimited ACH transactions.
 If you use Stripe or Square for your business, you’ll be able to integrate Azlo right into those existing accounts as well.

 Open an Azlo Account

-If you’re running a new business or don’t need to pay a hefty monthly maintenance fee for a bunch of features you don’t need, Chase Total Business Checking might be the account for you.
+If you’re running a new business or don’t want to pay a monthly account fee for features you won’t use, Chase Total Business Checking might be the account for you.
 Like E-Trade, the Chase Total Business Checking account is offered by an established financial institution and gives you the option to house your personal and business finances in the same place.

 With Chase Total Business Checking, you’ll get 100 free transactions and $5,000 in free deposits every month.
 You’ll also get your monthly service fee waived with a daily balance as low as $1,500.
-Better still, you’ll have access to Chase’s network of 5,100 branches and 16,000 ATMs nationwide, which means you’re never far from your money.
-You can also use the Chase app to transfer money, deposit checks, and monitor your account from wherever you are.
+Better still, you’ll have access to Chase’s network of 5,100 branches and 16,000 ATMs nationwide, which means your funds are always accessible.
+In addition, you can also use the Chase app to transfer money, deposit checks, and monitor your account from wherever you are.